GDP quarterly national accounts, UK: October to December 2023

 Information on the methods we use for Balancing the output, income and expenditure approaches to measuring GDP is available.

 Alignment adjustments, found in Table M of our GDP data tables, have a target limit of plus or minus £3,000 million on any quarter.
-However, in periods where the data sources are particularly difficult to balance, larger alignment adjustments are sometimes needed, as explained in our article Recent challenges of balancing the three approaches of GDP.
+However, in periods where the data sources are particularly difficult to balance, larger alignment adjustments are sometimes needed, as explained in our article, Recent challenges of balancing the three approaches of GDP.
 Our standard practice is to prefer that the alignment adjustment be out of tolerance rather than over-adjust individual GDP components to achieve a balance.
 This is most likely to occur in the latest quarter where the constraints are larger, where we must align to the output estimate for the change in GDP, and where the data content is at its lowest.

 To achieve a balanced GDP dataset through alignment, balancing adjustments are applied to the components of GDP where data content is particularly weak in a given quarter because of a higher level of forecast content.
-The balancing adjustments applied in this estimate are shown in Table 8.
-The resulting series should be considered accordingly.
+The balancing adjustments applied in this estimate are shown in Table 7.
+The resulting data series should be considered accordingly.

 Office for Statistics Regulation (OSR) Revisions of estimates of UK GDP review